-Visa Rate Tax bases Tourist visa Temporal This visa does not allow the holder to perform paid activities.
-Business visa Temporal This visa does not allow the holder to perform activities that can be considerate Peruvian source income.
+Visa Rate Tax bases Tourist visa Temporal This visa does not allow to perform paid activities.
+Business visa Temporal This visa does not allow to perform activities that can be considerate Peruvian source income.
 This visa allows the expatriate to sign contracts.
-Work visa Resident or Temporal This visa allows the holder to work in Peru.
-In the case of a work contract with a Peruvian company, it should be duly approved by the labor ministry.
-Designated employee visa Temporal This is a visa that applies to an employee of a foreign company.
-The service agreement and assignment letter must be submitted to the migratory authority.
+Work visa Resident or Temporal This visa allows to work in Peru.
+Suppose the existence of a work contract with Peruvian company duly approve by the labor ministry.
+Designated employee visa Temporal This is a visa that applies for an employee of a foreign company.
+The following documents must be submitted to the migratory authority: service agreement and the assignment letter.
 Those documents must be legalized by the Peruvian consulate and the Peruvian foreign minister.
 Work visa for service providers Resident Investment or independent work.
 Immigrant Resident No restrictions.